IntersectMBO/plutus/doc/index.rst

 scripts through the ledger interface.

 This documentation introduces the Plutus Core programming language and programming with Plutus Tx.
-It is meant to be educational, so it includes explanations, tutorials and how-to instructions.
+It includes explanations, tutorials, how-to instructions, troubleshooting, and reference information.

 The intended audience of this documentation includes people who want to implement smart contracts on the Cardano blockchain.
 This involves using Plutus Tx to write